 Note that you can switch off the auto-scaling feature (Always fit to data) and center the scale so that no change is white, with positive deviations = red and negative = blue by clicking on Center on 0 (an often used convention in climate field plotting).

-2 example plots (using Panoply) are shown in Figure 3.3 and Figure 3.4.
+Two example plots (using Panoply) are shown in Figure 3.3 for the Atlantic basin, and Figure 3.4 for the Pacific.

 You can also plot ocean current fields which is sort-of fun and maybe even informative(!):